dofloinn/Fallout3rdYear/1_SoftwareEngineering3/All notes.md

 ### <mark style="background: #FFB8EBA6;">Encapsulation:</mark>

 Fundamentally, <mark style="background: #FFB8EBA6;">encapsulation</mark> is a simple concept – hide the internals (data & behaviour) of an object from other objects

-Fundamentally, encapsulation is a simple concept – hide the internals (data & behaviour) of an object from other objects.

 With this, we can then control the access to the object’s internals whatever way we want.
 Also, we can implement and modify the implementation without affecting other objects (i.e. the rest of the system)